-- learn to be adaptable, to solve problems in a variety of situations, to work independently and collaboratively as members of a team; - be developing their ability to make reasoned judgements and choices, based on interpretation and evaluation of relevant information from a variety of sources; - be happy, cheerful and well balanced; - be enthusiastic and eager to put their best into all activities; - begin acquiring a set of moral values, e.g. integrity, honesty, sincerity, compassion, personal responsibility, on which to base their own behaviour; - be expected to behave in a dignified and acceptable way and learn to become responsible for their actions; - care for and take pride in their school; - be developing tolerance, respect and appreciation of the feelings and capabilities of others in an unbiased way; including tolerance of faith and belief - be developing non-sexist and non-racist attitudes; - know how to think and solve problems mathematically in a variety of situations using concepts of number, algebra, measurement, shape and space, and handling data; - be able to listen and read to gain information and for pleasure, and be able to convey their meaning accurately and appropriately through speech and writing for a variety of purposes; - be developing an enquiring mind and scientific approach to problems; - creativity - imagination - have an opportunity to solve problems using technological skills; - be capable of communicating their knowledge and feelings through various art forms including art/craft, music, drama and be acquiring appropriate techniques which will enable them to develop their inventiveness and creativity; - Know about geographical, historical and social aspects of the local environment and the national heritage.
+- know how to think and solve problems mathematically in a variety of situations using concepts of number, algebra, measurement, shape and space, and handling data; - be able to listen and read to gain information and for pleasure, and be able to convey their meaning accurately and appropriately through speech and writing for a variety of purposes; - be developing an enquiring mind and scientific approach to problems; - be creative - have opportunity to use their imagination - have an opportunity to solve problems using technological skills; - be capable of communicating their knowledge and feelings through various art forms including art/craft, music, drama and be acquiring appropriate techniques which will enable them to develop their inventiveness and creativity; - Know about geographical, historical and social aspects of the local environment and the national heritage.
 They should be aware of other times and places and recognise links among family, local, national and international events; - have some knowledge of the beliefs of the Roman Catholic Church together with other Christians and world religions; - be developing agility, physical co-ordination and confidence in and through movement; - Know how to apply the basic principles of health, hygiene and safety.